patrickluvsoj/zeplin-wiki/index.md

 *#channel:* create a channel in Slack and connect it to your specific Zeplin project.
 Channels can be based on features, team etc
 ![zeplin](slack.png)

-N*otification settings:* on the Zeplin web app you can filter notifications.
+*Notification settings:* on the Zeplin web app you can filter notifications.
 We recommend to enable only key notification types to prevent noise.
 ![zeplin](slack-setting.png)

 <br>